 Advantages of Cavity Wall:

-- In cavity walls, there is no possibility of moisture travelling from the outer wall to the internal wall.
+- In cavity walls, there is no possibility of moisture traveling from the outer wall to the internal wall.

-- The air layer within the cavity walls are non-conductor of heat and it reduces the transmission of heat from the outer face to the inner face.
+- The air layer within the cavity walls is a non-conductor of heat and it reduces the transmission of heat from the outer face to the inner face.